mahindrautela/CLARM/README.md

 For more information:
 1. [Link](https://arxiv.org/abs/2403.13858) of the paper: A conditional latent autoregressive recurrent model for generation and forecasting beam dynamics in particle accelerators.
 2. The dataset accompying the paper is available at Zenodo.  <a href="https://doi.org/10.5281/zenodo.10819001"><img src="https://zenodo.org/badge/DOI/10.5281/zenodo.10819001.svg" alt="DOI"></a>
-3. HPSim is an advanced, open-source tool developed at LANL, enables rapid, online simulations of multipleparticle beam dynamics is used to collect data.
-The basic source code for the creation of dataset comes from [HPSim](https://github.com/apphys/hpsim) (now inactive repository).
-The new version HPSim is available with LANL.
+3. The basic source code for the creation of dataset comes from [HPSim](https://github.com/apphys/hpsim) (now inactive repository).
+The new version HPSim is available with LANL, not opensourced.

 ## About the repository:
 1. The python code is written using pytorch, cuda 11.8 and cudnn 8.x.